 I painted it black and moved it to my dining room where I thought it would have more impact.
 Love it – but it left my guest room wall looking a little un-loved.

 I didn’t want to just add anything as a temporary fix, so I just let it be.
 Last week when I was working with a decorating client of mine I got inspiration.
 I am helping her do her master bedroom and bath.
-She handed me the photo and wanted me to figure out how to create it – as she has lots of photos she wants to display.
+She handed me the photo and wanted me to figure out how to create it – as she has lots of photos she wants to display on a wall.

 I looked closely at the photo and figured – no problem I can do that, but before I start putting holes in her wall, I will go put them in mine first to figure the best way to create the 3-D or layered effect.

-After creating the 3D Mirror Gallery Wall.
-I gave the brown dresser under it a new look.
-You can find out how I did this in, here: How to Update a Hand-Me-Down Dresser.
+After creating the 3D Mirror Gallery Wall, I gave the brown dresser under it a new look.
+You can find out how I did this in How to Update a Hand-Me-Down Dresser.

-I also drilled a hole in the center of each block so I could screw them onto the wall.
+Step 5: I drilled a hole in the center of each block so I could screw them onto the wall.

-I started by placing the largest mirror first and then worked to each side.
+Step 7: I started hanging the mirrors by placing the largest mirror first and then worked to each side.
 I placed the wall mounted mirrors first and then the ones on the blocks next.

-And just in case you need some help hanging heavy items on your walls, I have some tips in this post.
+In case you need some help hanging heavy items on your walls, I have some tips that make it easy in this post.